PieterVanBoheemen/RWXBioFuge/README.md

 > **WARNING**: Fast spinning rotors are dangerous!
 Make sure you read the [safety instructions][7] before use.

-> **LICENSE**: All work in this project is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+> **LICENSE**: All work in this project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License][8].
 In other words: you are free to use everything in this repository as long as you attribute Pieter van Boheemen and share derivative work under the same conditions.

 [1]:https://github.com/PieterVanBoheemen/RWXBioFuge/blob/master/ArduinoCode/
 [2]:https://github.com/PieterVanBoheemen/RWXBioFuge/blob/master/Rotor/